-The exposure to interest rate risk on the banking book is calculated by the Group in accordance with the provisions of prevailing law using the simplified Supervision approach (See Circular 263/2006, Title III, Attachment C).
-This is how the Group can monitor the impact of unexpected changes in market conditions on the value of the shareholders' equity, thereby identifying the mitigation measures to adopt.
+The exposure to interest rate risk on the banking book is calculated in accordance with the provisions of prevailing law using the simplified Supervision approach (See Circular 263/2006, Title III, Attachment C).
+This is how the Bank can monitor the impact of unexpected changes in market conditions on the value of the shareholders' equity, thereby identifying the mitigation measures to adopt.

-The company departments in charge of ensuring the correct management of interest rate risk include the Treasury Department, which is involved in identifying the most suitable risk indicators and monitoring the performance of funding assets and liabilities in relation to the pre-established limits, and top management, which is involved in making annual proposals to the Board of Directors of the Parent Company, regarding the loan and funding policies and management of interest rate risk, and suggesting, during the year, any necessary measures that should be taken to ensure that the work is carried out in accordance with the approved risk policies.
+The company departments in charge of ensuring the correct management of interest rate risk include the Treasury Department, which is involved in identifying the most suitable risk indicators and monitoring the performance of funding assets and liabilities in relation to the pre-established limits, and top management, which is involved in making annual proposals to the Board of Directors regarding the loan and funding policies and management of interest rate risk, and suggesting, during the year, any necessary measures that should be taken to ensure that the work is carried out in accordance with the approved risk policies.

 The CEO, Risk Division and Financial Manager receive a summarised daily report on the overall treasury position.
-Hedging instruments are not used since the risk taken on is not significant.

-Hedging instruments were not being used as at 31 December 2012 since the risk was not significant.
+Hedging instruments were not being used as at 31 December 2013 since the risk was not significant.

-Liquidity risk is defined as a risk of the Group defaulting on payment commitments, and may be caused by:
+Liquidity risk is defined as a risk of default on payment commitments, and may be caused by: